Blog

 Week 4 (2/15/26 – 2/21/26)

 I started this week by finishing up the data cleaning.
 It was writing the few variables that help link plays to each other, even when they are not in sequential order in the dataset.
-The PlayID was easiest, once the data was sorted, just add the row number.
+The PlayID was easiest, once the data was sorted, just an incrementing value that resets when it is a new game.
 PreviousPlayID and NextPlayID were a little harder, as I would have to consider where I want to add the break points to not link everything together, and implement the code to do so properly.
+The solution that I came up with for this was that I separate the plays that I want to add previous and next IDs from those that don’t need them, before adding the values and putting the two groups back together.